Pump up the volume: Podcast apps keep pushing toward the money

 The focus on listener metrics and ad delivery means that most podcasting companies haven’t delved deeply into other possible forms of revenue.
 This is partly because the firms generating the most revenue with subscription-only podcast series and premium content for shows that are otherwise freely available share almost no information about revenue attributable to podcasts.

 Stitcher is a rare exception, as its parent company, E.W.
-Scripps, breaks out the division’s revenue, which was $13 million in the most recent quarter, or a 90% year-over-year increase.
+Scripps, breaks out the business’s revenue, which was $13 million in the most recent quarter, or a 90% year-over-year increase.
 That combines ad commissions and subscription/premium content.
 (E.W.
 Scripps put its podcast ad sales, original series development, apps, and premium services under the Stitcher brand earlier this year, folding in Midroll.)

 Stitcher combines a bit of nearly every existing revenue model in one place.
 It pioneered the “Netflix for podcasts” model, which has gradually become a value-added extra in a number of audio-subscription services, including Audible, Spotify, and Pandora.
 Listeners to those networks can subscribe to podcasts available for free on the larger internet, but just as Netflix supercharged its subscription growth by producing programming in-house in ever-larger quantities, it seems like that’s the direction for audio-subscription services with podcasts as well.

 According to Stitcher CEO Diehn, “There will an increasing volume of content that will not be available via RSS,” the venerable technology used to push out free podcast feeds.
-Partnering with Marvel, Stitcher just coproduced the first season of a Wolverine series, available only to paying subscribers.
+Partnering with Marvel, Stitcher just coproduced the first season of a Wolverine series, available initially only to paid subscribers.
 The cast had fairly well-known TV and movie actors, including Richard Armitage in the lead role.
 (Stitcher also launched a Conan O’Brien podcast with his production company, but it’s broadly available and free.)

 Despite the scope of listenership, none of these models have fully shaken out yet.
 At some point, people may own enough mattresses and razors, and stop responding to ads.
 Locked in by premium content, listeners subscribing to one network may not want to subscribe or buy audio from others.